 If your complaint is about the results or your test (or assessment), the first step is to request a paid review of your result.
 NAATI will not enter correspondence about test or assessment results outside of this process.

 Complaints should be made in English and emailed to firstname.lastname@example.org.
+We are able to accept video or audio complaints where the written form is not possible.

 Complaints can be made confidentially but this may constrain us from investigating and resolving the complaint.
 We will contact you if this is the case.